kop1/nnplus/README.txt

 	in the moveinfo table, with covers/backdrops being saved to the images/covers/.

 3RD PARTY API KEYS
-	in order to do lookups to tmdb, rottent tomatoes and amazon, api keys are used. newznab is shipped with some default keys, but due to the restrictions on use of api's, it is strongly suggested you go and get your own api keys and save them in the site edit page.
+	in order to do lookups to tmdb, rotten tomatoes and amazon, api keys are used. newznab is shipped with some default keys, but due to the restrictions on use of api's, it is strongly suggested you go and get your own api keys and save them in the site edit page.